behindthefirewalls/Parsero/README.md

 Disclaimer
 ==========
 The use of this tools is your responsability.
-Use parsero to audit your own servers or servers which they have been given permission to scan.
+Use parsero to audit your own servers or servers you are allowed to scan.
 I hereby disclaim any responsibility for actions taken with this tool.

 Author: